Holistic Treatment For Osteosarcoma In Dogs

 Another important part of a comprehensive canine osteosarcoma natural treatment is diet.
 Pets with cancer need a special cancer diet that supports a healthy immune system and reduces inflammation.
 Dogs with osteosarcoma can benefit from a low-carbohydrate diet that is rich in Omega-3 fatty acids.
 Diets high in carbohydrates may promote tumor growth and should be limited.
 Dry food diets generally are high in carbohydrates so choosing another form of dog food such as raw frozen, canned or homemade can be beneficial.
 Adding an array of fresh vegetables can provide important enzymes and nutrients to your dog's diet.
 Ask Ariel has extensive experience formulating diets for pets with cancer as our Pet Nutritionist Susan Davis offered holistic consultations for over 10 years at VCA hospitals and at a veterinary oncology clinic.
 While we no longer offer consultations, we do include FREE dog bone cancer diet tips on the packing slip that comes with your order.

-If you have questions about our supplements for bone cancer in dogs, please feel free to email us at Support@AskAriel.com.
+If you have questions about our supplements for bone tumor in dogs, please feel free to email us at Support@AskAriel.com.
 We will be happy to provide you with additional information about our natural remedies for osteosarcoma, but please know that due to veterinary regulations, we cannot provide individualized consultative advice without a physical exam.

 How long can dogs live with osteosarcoma?